Topological Superconductivity from Unconventional Band Degeneracy with Conventional Pairing: Results

-\textit{AFM order induced second-order TSCs.} Then, we consider the checkboard AFM order preserving the translational symmetries in the system as sketched in Fig.\ref{fig3}(a), and we assume the magnetic polarization along the $z$ direction.
-Correspondingly, the system is described by the following Hamiltonian
+We also consider FM order in the system in Eq.~\eqref{total_BdG}, and we assume the magnetic polarization along the $z$ direction.
+Correspondingly, the whole system can be depicted by the following Hamiltonian